-Parkinson’s is a progressive neurodegenerative disease.
-Symptoms will change over the course of your life.
-Parkinson’s can be managed through medications, exercise, surgery, and other therapies.
-Whether you are newly diagnosed with Parkinson's, or have had it for a few years, you are bound to have questions regarding the future.
+Parkinson’s is a progressive neurodegenerative disease that affects your ability to move.
+Symptoms will change over the course of your life, but Parkinson’s can be managed through medications, exercise, surgery, and other therapies.
+Whether you are newly diagnosed or have had lived with Parkinson's for years, you are bound to have questions regarding the future.

 Medications impact the symptoms of Parkinson’s, but can also have some unexpected side effects.
-It is important to track these benefits and side effects, including mood swings or fatigue, particularly when starting a new medication.
-Having these types of charts and being able to show reaction to a neurologist can help to determine if the dosage or type of medication is correct.
+It is important that you track these benefits and side effects, including mood swings or fatigue, particularly when starting a new medication.
+Having these types of charts and being able to show reaction to youe neurologist can help to determine if the dosage or type of medication is correct.

 Find a Support Group that meets your needs.
-These groups provide an opportunity to share your experiences with others who are going through similar feelings.
+These groups provide an opportunity for you to share your experiences with others who are in similar circumstances.
 Participate in Educational Symposia or explore the possibility of becoming involved in a clinical trial.

-There is plenty of information available about Parkinson’s that it’s sometimes confusing knowing where to start and when to stop.
+There is plenty of information available about Parkinson’s, so much so that it can be overwhelming.
+Sometimes it's confusing knowing where to start and when to stop.

 If you do not find information on a particular topic that interests you on this website, please contact us at 858-273-6763 (local) or toll-free at 877-737-7576, or email firstname.lastname@example.org.